-When you are looking for a new vehicle; the safety features it provides should be a consideration.
+When looking for a new vehicle, the safety features it provides should be considered.
 A vehicle’s safety features have been known to save lives.
 The laws covering the safety requirements for a vehicle continue to become more stringent.
 Vehicle manufacturers now and in the future will change the way vehicles are made as well as the safety systems installed in them.
 This goal of future technology will be to avoid accidents by depending less and less on the actions of the driver.

 Some safety features are required to be on all vehicles currently being manufactured.
 This includes some type of pressure monitoring ability as well as stability control.
 There are some technologies not currently required but are currently in some vehicles.
-They are side curtain airbags, blind-spot monitoring systems as well as brake assist, adaptive cruise control and more.
+They are siding curtain airbags, blind-spot monitoring systems as well as brake assist, adaptive cruise control, and more.

 Traction Control System (TCS)

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 This safety technology feature is designed to prevent your vehicle’s wheels from spinning when they start or accelerate on a wet or slippery road surface.
 This is achieved by reducing the drive torque with each driven wheel as necessary.
 TCS is able to help improve your vehicle’s traction and safety by eliminating situations involving unstable driving.